5 Steps to Transition into Autumn

 Sometimes it feels like we barely get to embrace summer in the UK before the pumpkin spiced lattes, scarves and cosy jumpers are out.
-And as much as we try to cling onto our skirts and flip-flops, the brisk winds and changing colours are a sure sign that it’s time to prepare our minds and bodies for winter.
+And as much as we try to cling to our skirts and flip-flops, the brisk winds and changing colours are a sure sign that it’s time to prepare our minds and bodies for winter.
 Below are our 5 steps to gently transition into the autumn season.

 1 – Balance your Vata